openmodels/MimiPAGE2020.jl/docs/model-structure.md

 ## Overview

-PAGE-2020 is constructed to reproduce the PAGE09 model structure, which features ten time periods and eight world regions.
-These time periods and regions are explicitly listed below.
+PAGE-2020 is constructed to reproduce the PAGE-ICE model structure, which features ten time periods and eight world regions.
+These time periods and regions are listed below.
 Climate change impacts for four sectors are calculated in addition to the costs of mitigation-- herein referred to as abatement policies-- and the costs of adaptation.
 Both impacts and costs can be computed under parameter uncertainty.

-This iteration of PAGE subsets the model into twenty-seven components, elaborated under the "Components" section below, and two basic parts: climate and economy.
+This iteration of PAGE subsets the model into 33 components, elaborated under the "Components" section below, and two basic parts: climate and economy.
 There are also a number of components particular to PAGE-2020 which assist with certain functionalities.
 Within the